Requirement: Complete the CACCP exam after attendance to all in-person and online seminars listed on the Pediatric tab in your account.

 After completion of all required seminars, you can register for the exam in your account.
 You must be a DC member.
 We will email you the exam and the grading rubric within 2 business days.

 Exam Fee: The exam is $500 USD and is non-refundable, regardless of whether you complete the exam or not.

 Confidentiality: Your identity is held in confidence.
 Only the ICPA Exam Coordinator is aware of your name.
 In order to keep your identity confidential, please do not put your name or practice name on any part of the examination and do not include it in any of your answers.

 The CACCP exam is a comprehensive essay exam.
 The exam will consist of one set of questions from each seminar.
 You should expect to write 1 page per 4 hours of coursework (3 pages for a 12-hour course, 2 pages for an 8-hour course, 1 page for a 4-hour course).
 You must:

 Preparation: Review your notes extensively.
 One purpose of the exam is to provide you with the opportunity to revisit the seminar curriculum and recall information that you may have forgotten.

-Time management: The CACCP exam takes between 3-6 months to complete.
+Time management: The CACCP exam takes between 3-6 months to complete, with a total of about 50-60 hours put towards working on the exam.
 Please manage your time within the deadline accordingly.

 Correctness of information: Make sure you are answering the question as it was posed, and addressing all clinical information relevant to the question.
 For example, when asked to respond to a parent or practitioner, correctness is determined by the knowledge presented in class, and your practical application of this material in the context of to whom you are presenting.